-Today, we will discuss on the reason as to why you should prevent as much as possible not to be put into the administrative processing.
+Today, we will learn the reason as to why you should try to prevent as much as possible not to be put into the administrative processing, after your Diversity Visa (DV) interview.

-When you are put into the administrative processing, it means that the interviewing officer has found some part of your information that needs further checkups or would require more information into it before you are considered for a visa.
+When you are put into the administrative processing (AP), it means that the interviewing officer has found some part of your information that needs further checkups or would require more information into it before you are considered for a visa.

 In this case, they would go ahead and request you for further documents, or they might go deeper into the already provided information to see if you qualify for the visa.